5 Drainage Techniques for Sloped Landscaping

 The fundamental principle to keep in mind is that the more water reaches an area, the more drainage you need.
 That could mean bigger pipes, more channels, extra pumps, or some combination of other steps.

-If you’re still uncertain about how to drain your sloped landscaping adequately, don’t hesitate to
+If you’re still uncertain about how to drain your sloped landscaping adequately, don’t hesitate to contact an experienced landscaping company

 like KG Landscape to assess your property and make a plan based on your needs.